SansegoTek/DFKQuestRunner/README.md

 Features:
  - Sends your heroes on group quests - your professionals can go together for five quests (25 stamina), your non-professionals can go together for 3 quests (21 stamina)
  - Works with individual heroes too
- - Your group is sent on a quest as soon as the minimum stamina requirements are set
+ - Your group is sent on a quest as soon as the minimum stamina requirements are met
  - Optimizes gas fees by waiting until stamina is highest, to maximize the number of attempts in a turn
  - Also allows you to send your heroes for only 1, 2, 3 or 4 attempts
  - Optimizes time questing by completing quests as soon as the heroes have finished questing